avydu2/SpaceX-Falcon-9-Landing-Prediction/README.md

-# SpaceX_Falcon9 Landing Prediction
-SpaceX’s reusable Falcon 9 first stage significantly reduces launch costs, making it a key differentiator in the commercial space industry.
-Predicting the success of first stage landings is essential for estimating launch pricing and overall mission cost efficiency.
-This project leverages public SpaceX data and machine learning techniques to forecast whether a Falcon 9 first stage will be successfully recovered.
+This project focuses on predicting the successful recovery of SpaceX Falcon 9 first stages, a critical factor for optimizing launch costs and mission efficiency in the commercial space industry.
+By analyzing public SpaceX data with machine learning, this model aims to accurately forecast landing outcomes.